Legal Insurrection Foundation: Equal Protection Project

-In February 2023 the Foundation started the "Equal Protection Project" (EPP), which the Washington Post later described as "a legal organization that opposes race-based affirmative action."
-The Project accused Missouri State University of discriminating against white males for hosting a privately funded boot camp program for minority or women small business owners.
-The University responded that it would implement changes to the program in the future in response to the allegation.
+In February 2023, the foundation started the "Equal Protection Project" (EPP), which the Washington Post later described as "a legal organization that opposes race-based affirmative action."
+The EPP accused Missouri State University of discriminating against white males for hosting a privately funded boot camp program for minority or women small business owners.
+The university responded that it would implement changes to the program in the future in response to the allegation.
 In July 2023, the EPP filed a complaint with the U.S. Department of Education regarding a whites-only anti-racism seminary offered by New York University.

-Over a dozen of these complaints were filed in 2023.
-In 2024, MIT responded to a federal discrimination complaint filed by EPP regarding a program run by MIT's “Office of Minority Education” exclusively for women of color by altering its website the following day.
-The following month, following an EPP complaint, the Ithaca City School District apologized for organizing a "students of color"-only event.
+In 2024, MIT responded to a federal discrimination complaint filed by the EPP regarding a program run by MIT's “Office of Minority Education” exclusively for women of color by altering its website the following day.
+That following month, following an EPP complaint, the Ithaca City School District apologized for organizing a "students of color"-only event.
+In March 2025, the Education Department launched an investigation into the Ithaca City School District, based on an EPP complaint that alleged anti-white racial exclusion.
+Since its founding, the EPP has challenged more than 600 programs and scholarships it considers discriminatory at over 125 colleges and universities.